 This chapter will simplify the GCSE years.
 We’ll explain the new 9 - 1 GCSE Grading System (with a handy GCSE grades table), exam boards, and a timeline of key GCSE dates.
 Wondering which exam board your school uses?
 We've got an answer for that too!
 But first, we’ll start at the beginning…

 Parents will be particularly familiar with these qualifications.
 Introduced in 1951 as a replacement for the existing 16 + School Certificate, O Levels were predominately exam based.
-Commentators regularly criticized this, as they only offered a certain amount of proof of a child’s academic abilities.
+Commentators regularly criticised this, as they only offered a certain amount of proof of a child’s academic abilities.

 GCSEs were introduced in 1988, as the more student-friendly O levels.
 The new qualification established a national qualification for school leavers at 16 and offered a wider subject range - a welcome change to students with more specific learning interests.